BinghamtonUniversity/SpiedieDocs-DEV/docs/tutorials/quick_start.md

 squeue
 ```

 This will list all jobs currently running and waiting to be allocated.
-[You can learn more about how SLURM priorities work here](http://www.ceci-hpc.be/slurm_prio.html)
+<a href="http://www.ceci-hpc.be/slurm_prio.html" target="_blank">You can learn more about how SLURM priorities work here</a>

 Let's run the quick_start.py program.
 Run